 But think also of what this sign meant for the house of Judah.
 By the time that this child is born, all the power and prestige of the royal house of David - a man of the house of Judah - would be gone.
 The greatest deliverance would not come from a powerful king or from Jewish princes and nobles.
-Deliverance would come from a woman - a virgin besides!
+Deliverance would come from God through the miracle of birth - a virgin besides!
 What a disgrace for a proud and powerful Jewish king to be told that deliverance would come in this way.